Bizcuit/bizcuit-sfmc-jbis/README.md

   * *IS Action* - which action will be sent to IS
   * *IS Identity Attribute* - the name of the IS Identity Attribute.
 Eg: "sfmcContactKey" or "emailAddress"
   * *UserID field* - which MC attribute will be sent to IS as a User Identity Attribute Value.
 Eg:
-* Click "Validate Activity and update Output Parameters" button to check if your IS Server-Side campaign is working and that correct results are returned back to Journey Builder.
+* Click "Validate Activity and update Output Parameters" button to check if your IS Server-Side campaign is working, that correct results are returned back to Journey Builder and to update the list of the Activity Output Arguments.

 ![Configuration screen](public/img/activity_config.png)